bellflight/AVR-Docs/content/en/software/gui/_index.md

 you the ability to manually send messages.

 In the top half of the tab is the message viewer.
-On the left side is a tree view of all the topics with the levels deonting "/"s in the topic name.
+On the left side is a tree view of all the topics with the levels denoting "/"s in the topic name.
-When you click on a topic, on the right side will show the last payload recieved on that topic, and will update live.
+When you click on a topic, on the right side will show the last payload received on that topic, and will update live.

 ![Viewing live data from a topic](2022-06-18-13-04-42.png)